-Bonus – with Row, Row Your Boat you can use the atmosphere of the song for description with TPR, Once upon a time, there was a boy in a small kingdom who liked to row, row, row a boat (demonstrate).
-Continue the narration by playing the video below and muting it so that you get only the video without sound.
+Bonus – with Row, Row Your Boat, you can use the song’s atmosphere for description with TPR.
+Once upon a time, a boy in a small kingdom liked to row, row, row a boat (demonstrate).
+Continue the narration by playing the video below and muting it to get only the video without sound.
 Describe the nature and ask children to help you create the ending together.
 What will happen when the boy reaches the end of the river?
 Will someone wait for him there?

-Modern songs are great for various kinds of projects and actual singing beause the melodies is repetitive and easy to follow.
-The projects can be anything – from cooking to crafting, and dressing-up.
+Modern songs are great for various projects and actual singing because the melodies are repetitive and easy to follow.
+The projects can be anything – from cooking to crafting and dressing up.

 - Peanut butter and jelly – Tell a story by introducing a chef who is making peanut butter jelly (real or imaginary).
 Ask the students to repeat.
 To use the international approach to songs, switch the ingredients so that you can include different food from other countries.

 - Go Away Spooky Goblin – Great for a costume party and a PE English lesson on Halloween.
 Make a story about spooky monsters who became friends with a child in the end,

 - S-A-N-T-A – Tell a story about Santa who only responded if you spelled out his name and he was late for Christmas.
 Have someone dress up as a Santa and the children can look for him and spell out his name.

 - What’s the weather like today? – Take children outside to explore what can you do in the current weather and narrate a story about a child who was a weather explorer.
 Make sure to have a dress-up game (say the weather and the children should find something at home to dress up (coat, jacket, etc.) (teaching online).
 Bring clothes to school to be able to play this game.

 - Are you hungry?
 Explore the video below to see the short story for Are you hungry!